Isaiah 15

 Notes

 The chapter opens with the word מַשָּׂא, translated "burden" or "oracle."
-This term, from the root נשׂא ("to lift up, to carry"), is Isaiah's standard heading for oracles against foreign nations (see also Isaiah 13:1, Isaiah 14:28, Isaiah 17:1, Isaiah 19:1).
-It carries a double sense: a "lifting up" of the voice in prophetic proclamation, and a heavy "burden" of judgment that falls upon the nation named.
+The term comes from the root נשׂא ("to lift up, to carry") and is Isaiah's standard heading for oracles against foreign nations (see also Isaiah 13:1, Isaiah 14:28, Isaiah 17:1, Isaiah 19:1).
+It carries a double resonance: a "lifting up" of the voice in prophetic proclamation, and a heavy "burden" of judgment that falls upon the nation named.

-The destruction is described with shocking suddenness.
-The repeated phrase בְּלֵיל ("in a night") emphasizes how swiftly the catastrophe falls.
-Two verbs describe the devastation: שֻׁדַּד ("is laid waste, is devastated"), a Pual passive indicating thorough destruction, and נִדְמָה ("is brought to silence, is destroyed"), a Niphal form of a root meaning "to cease, to be cut off."
-The pairing suggests both violent ruin and eerie silence afterward.
-Ar and Kir were major Moabite cities; Ar (also called Ar-Moab) was likely the capital or a principal city near the Arnon River, while Kir (Kir-Moab, later Kir-Hareseth) was a fortified stronghold.
+The destruction arrives with shocking speed.
+The phrase בְּלֵיל ("in a night") recurs twice, hammering home the instantaneous collapse of cities that may have stood for centuries.
+Two verbs divide the work: שֻׁדַּד ("laid waste"), a Pual passive indicating thorough destruction, and נִדְמָה ("brought to silence"), from a root meaning "to cease, to be cut off."
+Together they suggest both violent ruin and the eerie silence that follows.
+Ar and Kir were major Moabite cities — Ar (also called Ar-Moab) likely the capital near the Arnon River, Kir (Kir-Moab, later Kir-Hareseth) a fortified stronghold to the south.

-Verse 2 describes the Moabites going up to their temples and high places to weep -- not to worship, but to lament.
-The בָּמוֹת ("high places") were elevated cultic sites.
-Nebo was both a mountain and a town in Moab, and Medeba a city on the Moabite plateau.
-The signs of mourning are vivid: קָרְחָה ("baldness") on every head, and every beard גְּרוּעָה ("shorn" or "cut off").
-Both shaving the head and cutting the beard were ancient Near Eastern mourning customs (see Jeremiah 48:37, Job 1:20), and were actually prohibited for Israelites in certain contexts (Leviticus 21:5, Deuteronomy 14:1).
+The Moabites of verse 2 go up to their temples not to worship but to wail.
+The בָּמוֹת ("high places") were elevated cultic sites — the same sites regularly condemned in Judah — and now serve as stages for communal grief.
+Shaving the head and cutting the beard were ancient Near Eastern mourning customs (see Jeremiah 48:37, Job 1:20), ones that the Mosaic law actually prohibited for Israelites in certain contexts (Leviticus 21:5, Deuteronomy 14:1).

 The Prophet's Lament and the Flight of Refugees (vv.
 5-7)